-The second piece of modern evidence of presentation practices was located by Robert W. Julian about 1962 when he published "The Digges Letters."

-Thomas Digges, an American-born freight operator living in England, had occasion to investigate who was negotiating with the United States when the 1791 Washington President cents were being promoted for sale to the United States.
-He learned that the coins were sent to the United States in an effort by William and Alexander Walker of Birmingham to obtain the coinage contract.
+IContinued from page 18) upon Copper Coinage and then present it and also some of my Specimens, and my most respectful Complts. to the truly great & Hon'ble George Washington."
+The second piece of modern evidenters."
+Those Sociated by Robert W. Julian about 1962 when he published "The Digges Letters."
+Thomas Digges, an American-born freight operator iving in England, had occasion to investigate who was negotiating with the United States when the 1791 Washington President cents were being promoted for sale to the United States.
+He learned that the coinage contract.
 Their partner in Philadelphia was Thomas Ketland.
-The Walkers told Digges that several hundred weight (of the 1791 coins) "had been sent to America and given to the President & other public gent'n."
+The Walkers told Digges that several hundred weight (of the 1791 coins) "Thad been sent to America and given to the President & other public gent'n."
 Digges communicated this to Thomas Jefferson in a March 10, 1793 letter.
-This evidence realfirms the practice of presenting the President of the United States with examples of specimen coinage.
+This evidence reaffirms the practice of presenting the President of the United States with ex-aurgiven to the there the nosition that George es of specimen coinage.